HyperNylium/mdnx-auto-dl/docs/guides/series-overrides.md

 - **`dub_overrides`** / **`sub_overrides`**: replace the per-service dub and subtitle languages (aniDL `dubLang` / CardinalDL `dublang`, and `dlsubs`) for that one season.
 - **`dir_override`**: save this season under a different base folder instead of the service `dir` from `destinations`.
 When it is not set, the global `dir` is used.
 This lets you send one series somewhere else without changing the global destination.
 - **`folder_structure_override`**: use a different folder and file name template for this season instead of the service `folder_structure` from `destinations`.
 When it is not set, the global `folder_structure` is used.
 It uses the same variables as `folder_structure` (see [organizing files](organizing-files.md)). `dir_override` and `folder_structure_override` are independent, so you can set just one.
+- **`trackforge_profile`**: run a different TrackForge [`profile`](../config-options.md#trackforge-profile) on this season instead of the service profile.
+Only has an effect when [TrackForge](../config-options.md#trackforge) is enabled for the service.
+When it is not set, the service-level profile is used.
+Uses the same profile format as the service option.

 ---